antihax/goesi/esi/docs/CorporationApi.md

 > []GetCorporationsCorporationIdFacilities200Ok GetCorporationsCorporationIdFacilities(ctx, corporationId, optional)
 Get corporation facilities

-Return a corporation's facilities  ---  This route is cached for up to 3600 seconds
+Return a corporation's facilities  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Factory_Manager

 ### Required Parameters